 Study Group is committed to protecting the privacy and security of your personal information.
-This privacy notice (“this Notice”) describes how we collect and use personal information about you during and after your relationship with us, in accordance with the General Data Protection Regulation (GDPR).
+This privacy notice (“this Notice”) describes how we collect and use personal information about you during and after your relationship with us, in accordance with the General Data Protection Regulation (GDPR) and other privacy legislation within the applicable jurisdiction.
 It applies to all students.

 Study Group is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this Notice.